Snapshot

 This report is the second from the Ombudsman’s investigation related to recommendation 5.2 of Public hearing 33 – Violence, abuse, neglect and deprivation of human rights: Kaleb and Jonathon (a case study).
 The hearing was conducted by the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability in 2023.

 Kaleb and Jonathon (pseudonyms), two young men with profound disabilities, were found in their home by emergency services on 27 May 2020.
 The report on Public Hearing 33 stated that they were ‘locked in a room, naked and [with] no bedroom furnishings’.
+Their father and primary carer, Paul Barrett, was found deceased at the property.

 The Royal Commission examined the experiences of Kaleb and Jonathon across 20 years to determine how and why they experienced violence, abuse, neglect and a deprivation of human rights in their childhood and adolescence.